Policies on Intellectual Property: Ownership and Commercial Development

 4.1.
 Commercialization - General

-The OTBD will pursue the licensing, or other transfer, of Technology by researching the potential market for the Technology, identifying third parties to commercialize it, entering into discussions with potential transferees, developing a business plan as appropriate, negotiating appropriate licenses or other agreements, monitoring progress, and distributing royalties or equity to the inventors/authors in accordance with MSSM royalty policy.
+MSIP will pursue the licensing, or other transfer, of Technology by researching the potential market for the Technology, identifying third parties to commercialize it, entering into discussions with potential transferees, developing a business plan as appropriate, negotiating appropriate licenses or other agreements, monitoring progress, and distributing royalties or equity to the inventors/authors in accordance with ISMMS royalty policy.

 4.2.
 Inventor/Author Assistance